About the course

 The MPhil in Biodiversity, Conservation and Management aims to provide a critical and conceptually sophisticated understanding of biodiversity science and the socio-economic, political, cultural and institutional environments within which management and policy decisions are made.
 The second year is devoted to researching and writing a thesis of 30,000 words.

 The MPhil is a two year course.
 In the first year, you will take the coursework associated with the MSc in Biodiversity Conservation and Management.
 The course design is informed by the recognition that biodiversity conservation, as a domain of science and policy, needs to become more contextual and multi-level in its conception.
-The course content is rooted in our established strengths in conservation biogeography, strategy and governance and in research design.
+The course content is rooted in our established strengths in conservation biogeography, governance and planning, in global change and in research design.
 The course design also responds to the rise of market-based conservation including engagements with enterprise and the transformative potential of new technologies.

 The specific course objectives are to develop your abilities to:

 - critically engage with concepts and theory in biodiversity science and management from interdisciplinary perspectives and at an advanced level

 - describe by whom and by what space and territory is produced and governed in conservation over time

 - critically assess the modes through which conservation builds and extends power and describe in detail the factors that explain the emergence and performance of different governance modes